alexandercerutti/sub37/packages/server/README.md

 This is the core package, where magic happens.

-Its role it to make common interfaces for adapters and renderers available and keep the tracks for cues distribution session (when a content starts).
+Its role is to make common interfaces for adapters and renderers available and keep the tracks for cues distribution session (when a content starts).

 ## What you need to know